-Expenses include severance, facility closure costs, contract termination and accelerated depreciation associated with the announced closure of approximately 300 retail store locations through 2019, as well as severance and reorganization costs associated with reductions in staff functions.
+Expenses include severance, facility closure costs, contract termination, accelerated depreciation, professional fees, relocation and disposal gains and losses, and other costs associated with the announced closure of approximately 300 retail store locations through 2019, as well as severance and reorganization costs associated with reductions in staff functions.
 Severance costs related to store closures are being accrued through the anticipated facility closure or termination date and consider timing, terms of existing severance plans, expected employee turnover and attrition.
-In the second quarter and first half of 2016, we incurred \$1 million and \$4 million, respectively, of severance expense associated with the restructuring of certain selling activities in advance of the Comprehensive Business Review.

-Refer to Note 2 of the Notes to the Condensed Consolidated Financial Statements for additional information.
+Refer to Note 3 of the Notes to the Condensed Consolidated Financial Statements for additional information.